Who Are We?Who Are We?

 About Childhood Cancer

-The Leading Cause of Disease-Related eath in Children - Difficult to Detect Early and apidly progressive
+The Leading Cause of Disease-related Deaths in Children - Difficult to Detect Early and Rapidly Progressive

-Childhood cancer is a general term for cancers that affect children.
-In Japan, approximately 2,500 cases of pediatric cancer occur annually, and it is the most common cause of disease-related death in children.
-Unlike adult cancers, childhood cancers are not caused by lifestyle factors.
-There are few known causes, and most cases fall into two major categories: blood cancers (such as leukemia, lymphoma, etc.) or solid tumors (such as brain tumor, neuroblastoma, renal tumor, etc.).
-Childhood cancer is difficult to detect early due to mild or nonspecific symptoms, progresses rapidly, and tends to spread throughout the body.
+Childhood cancer is a general term used for cancers affecting children.
+In Japan, approximately 2,500 cases of pediatric cancer are diagnosed annually.
+Childhood cancer is the most common cause of disease-related deaths in children.
+Unlike adult cancers, childhood cancers are not related to lifestyle factors.
+There are few known causes.
+Two major categories of childhood cancer are blood cancers (such as leukemia and lymphoma) or solid tumors (such as brain tumor, neuroblastoma, and renal tumors).
+Childhood cancer is difficult to detect early owing to mild or nonspecific symptoms.
+The disease progresses rapidly, and tends to spread throughout the body.

 What is the Japan Children’s Cancer Group (JCCG)?